Malene Rydahl

-Life and career
+Career

 Malene Rydahl worked 18 years in the corporate world as an executive in corporate communication before starting a career as a writer, keynote speaker and executive coach.

 After 6 years as a manager and executive at Bang & Olufsen in France, she joined the advertising agency Les Ouvriers du Paradis (WPP group) as the account manager of Le Bon Marché (LVMH group).
 She then joined Hyatt Hotels Corporation, and was the group's director of corporate communication for the EAME region until 2015.

 Malene Rydahl has a degree in international business strategy from the Niels Brock business school of Copenhagen.

 Her professional career qualified her as one of the "24 women of 2012" according to the French weekly magazine L'Express.

-Alongside her work at Hyatt, she started a career as a writer and keynote speaker specialized in happiness and well-being, using the case study of Denmark, her native country, regularly at the top of international rankings on happiness.
+Alongside her work at Hyatt, she started a career as a writer and keynote speaker specialized in happiness, leadership and well-being, using the case study of Denmark, her native country, regularly at the top of international rankings on happiness.
 She explores why Danish employees are some of the happiest in the world, and the positive impact of happiness on economic results.
 She wrote Heureux comme un Danois ("Happy as a Dane") published by Grasset in France in April 2014.
 The book became a best-seller and was awarded the Prize for the Most Optimistic Book in the same year.
 It has since been published in the United States, South Korea, Japan, Taiwan, Russia, Germany, Spain, Poland and other countries.

 Since 2015, Malene Rydahl is a full-time writer, keynote speaker and executive coach.
 She graduated from the prestigious school of coaching Manning Inspire in Copenhagen.

-As a speaker, Malene Rydahl takes part in various events organized by international corporations, public institutions and non-profit organizations on happiness at work and management practices.

-Among other interventions, Malene Rydahl was invited in February 2016 by Ángel Gurría, secretary general of the OECD, to present her work to the organization's experts.
-She has also spoken at the École nationale d'administration – France's national school for the highest civil servants – and she gave a TEDx talk at the INSEAD business school in Singapore in 2015.

-During fall 2017, her second book Le Bonheur sans illusions has been published by Flammarion in France.
-In it, she questions the link people assume between happiness on the one hand and money, power, beauty, fame and sex on the other hand.
+In her second book Le Bonheur sans illusions she questions the link people assume between happiness on the one hand and money, power, beauty, fame and sex on the other hand.